carsakiller/Carsas-Companion/readme.md

 ## All
 * Rework data syncing (game->browser) to only send necessary data and not e.g. all players
-* Implement log filter (so we can filter out heartbeats (both Lua and js).
-Maybe we can even filter out the raw packages (e.g. in gamehttphandler)
 * Module based approach: core features and then modules can register data, tabs, messages, commands, ... (e.g. the live module)

 ## Browser